MaoYafei/GenoDup-Pipeline/README.md

 # Others
-  Please read below literatures for basics on dS values caculation for WGD detectation:
+  Please read below literatures for basics on dS value caculation for WGD detectation:
     1.
     2.
     3.